 TRIP TWO: Smooth Sailing all the Way Downtown

 We summoned Via mid-morning (10:30 am) from Park and 57th to take us way downtown to the National September 11 Memorial & Museum.
-We expected a hefty fee – but it was only $6.53 for two of us, and we were the only riders in sweet Chevy Suburban all the way to our stop near St. Paul’s Cathedral.
+We expected a hefty fee – but it was only $6.53 for two of us, and we were the only riders in a sweet Chevy Suburban all the way to our stop near St. Paul’s Cathedral.

 TRIP THREE: Gettin’ a Little Tight in Here

-Had to get back uptown after visiting the 9/11 Memorial and requested a car from Church Barclay.
+Had to get back uptown after visiting the 9/11 Memorial and requested a car from the intersection at Church and Barclay.
 This trip took quite a bit longer, and although once again we were the first passengers, we stopped a handful of times to pick up and drop off other riders.
 When we stopped to pick up a fifth passenger in the Suburban I had to exit street-side on Sixth Avenue (in traffic) so the driver could lean my seat up for the new rider to squeeze into the third row.
-Didn’t feel safe standing outside the SUV in traffic waiting for that to take place, and the maneuvering was a little awkward for adults, but for another $8.71 ride, I dealt with it.
+Didn’t feel safe standing outside the SUV in traffic waiting for that to happen, and the maneuvering was a little awkward for adults, but for another $8.71 ride, I dealt with it.
 Just one big happy “family” out for a ride uptown, and although I thought about saying “driver, she’s touching me,” I didn’t.